 Having this comparison of CSat and productivity readily available makes it easier to identify ways to improve your customer experience, and so your customer satisfaction.

 Why is customer satisfaction important?

-The importance of customer satisfaction lies in its ability to indicate how loyal your customers are, and how likely they are to be brand advocates.
-CSat doesn’t measure them directly, but instead serves as a signal of how likely your customers are to prefer, and recommend, your brand.
+The importance of measuring customer satisfaction lies in its ability to indicate how loyal your customers are, and how likely they are to be brand advocates.
+CSat doesn’t measure them directly but instead serves as a signal of how likely your customers are to prefer and recommend your brand.

-The UK Customer Satisfaction Index (UKCSI) of July 2017 found that 92% of customers who gave an organisation a CSat score of 90% or over said they were 90% likely to recommend a brand.
-But the kicker is how this compares to customers who had a satisfaction score of 80-89% - only 48% of these customers said they were likely to recommend the brand.
+The UK Customer Satisfaction Index (UKCSI) of July 2020 found that 95% of customers who gave an organisation a CSat score of 9 out of 10 or over said they were likely to recommend a brand.
+But the kicker is how this compares to customers who had a satisfaction score of 8 or lower out of 10; only 54% of these customers said they were likely to recommend the brand.

-The same report also found that supermarkets that had the largest increase in customer satisfaction in the year to July 2017 also saw the largest increase in sales and market share.
-This, combined with the fact that it costs 5 times more to attract a new customer than it does to retain a current one, makes the benefit of a high CSat score to your bottom line clear.
+This, combined with the fact that it costs 5 times more to attract a new customer than it does to retain a current one, makes the benefit of a high CSat score clear to your bottom line.